quantumjim/Quantum-information-course-Basel/README.md

 ## Course Content

 Quantum information theory is the basis of multiple emerging technologies, such as quantum computation and quantum crypotography.
 It allows us to understand how quantum effects in physical systems may be harnessed for new forms of information processing.
-The course will also feature some hands on experience with quantum technology, via the open-source Qiskit framework for quantum computing;
+The course will also feature some hands on experience with quantum technology, via the open-source Qiskit framework for quantum computing.

 ## Course Text